kyechou/mimesis/README.md

 > project directories if so desired.

 > [!NOTE]
+> By default the model is created with 8 interfaces.
+It is possible to
-> It is possible to specify the number of interfaces (default: 8) for the
+> explicitly specify the number of interfaces for the extracted model with
+> command-line options, such as `./scripts/s2e.sh -i 16 -n <target program>`.
-> extracted model.
-See `./scripts/s2e.sh -h` for more details.
+> See `./scripts/s2e.sh -h` for more details.

 ### Run the symbolic execution